jasnow/railroader-site/source/_posts/2011-12-05-brakeman-1-dot-0-release-candidate-available.markdown

  * Lower confidence on mass assignment with no user input
  * Ignore mass assignment using all literal arguments

-### Brakeman as a Library
+### Railroader as a Library

-After some re-factoring, Brakeman can now be used as a library.
+After some re-factoring, Railroader can now be used as a library.

-    require 'brakeman'
+    require 'railroader'

-    Brakeman.run :app_path => 'my_app'
+    Railroader.run :app_path => 'my_app'

 ### Faster Call Search